-Biomedical Engineering - Course (non-thesis) Option (thirty-three semester hours)
+Biomedical Engineering - Course (non-thesis) Option (thirty semester hours)

 The course-type master's degree is awarded upon successful completion of the following requirements:

-- Twelve (12) semester hours of chemical engineering core courses (see below)
+- Nine (9) semester hours of chemical engineering core courses (see below)

 - Twenty-one (21) semester hours of approved electives

 - Registration and attendance at all departmental seminars - BME 5935, BME Seminar (0)

 No course with a grade below "C" will be counted toward fulfillment of degree requirements.
 No more than one course with a grade of "C" will be counted toward fulfillment of degree requirements.

 Transfer credit from another institution is limited to six (6) semester hours towards the MS degree and only with departmental approval.

 Note: Departmental support generally is not available for students pursuing a non-thesis master's degree.